pgxcentre/genipe/_sources/tutorials/tutorial_linear.txt

-   When no data processing is required (*i.e.* keeping bad quality genotypes and keeping all samples), :py:mod:`gwip` was faster with two processes or more (as in the figure below).
+   When no data processing is required (*i.e.* keeping bad quality genotypes and keeping all samples), :py:mod:`gwip` was faster with two processes or more (as shown in the figure below).
 Note that for this example (30,000 imputed markers for 2,402 samples), all samples were used for the analysis because they all had a phenotype.

    .. _linear_exec_time_plink: